 Once the applicant has been issued a Panther ID, they should include the Panther ID in all communications to the unit representatives, Graduate Admissions, International Student and Scholar Services, and Student Health services.

 FIU requires official documents, even for the initial review of the applications.
-Required official documents include transcripts, proof of degree, translations, and test scores (if applicable).
+Required official documents include transcripts, course by course evaluation, translations, and test scores (if applicable).

-Official test scores must be reported to the School by the testing agency.
-The School’s code is 5206.
-IELTS scores may be verified directly by the admissions officer, if the applicant provides FIU with a copy of the score report.
+Official test scores must be reported to the University by the testing agency.
+The University’s ETS code is 5206.
+IELTS scores may be verified directly by the admissions officer if the applicant provides FIU with a copy of the score report.